duosecurity/duo_unix/README.md

 For production deployments Duo recommends using our stable release tarballs or packages.
 Instructions can be found on our documentation page [Duo Unix Docs](https://duo.com/docs/duounix)

+### TLS 1.2 and 1.3 Support

+Duo Unix uses the system's OpenSSL library for TLS operations.
+It will use the highest TLS version available when making API calls to Duo.
+TLS 1.2 support requires OpenSSL 1.0.1 or higher; TLS 1.3 support requires OpenSSL 1.1.1 or higher.

 ## Contributing

 Please read [CODEOFCONDUCT.md](CODEOFCONDUCT.md) and [CONTRIBUTING.md](CONTRIBUTING.md) for details on our code of conduct and the process for submitting pull requests to us.